sshovkov/raspberry-train/README.md

 I made the following diagram to identify the wiring.
 ![](assets/pin_diagram.jpg)

 At this point I was ready to start wiring, but didn't realize that I'd boughten a Raspberry Pi model that would require me to solder the 40-pin GPIO header to the Pi myself.
 In hindsight, I should've bought the Zero WH with a pre-soldered GPIO header.
-I have never soldered something, but decided to give it an attempt.
+I have never soldered something, but decided to give it a try.

 I posted my plea in a local Buy Nothing Facebook group and a kind neighbor lent me all the necessary equipment!
 You just need a soldering iron, solder wire, and desoldering wick in case you make a mistake.